kniEngine/kni/README.md

 ## Supported Platforms

-We support a growing list of platforms across the desktop, mobile, and console space.
+We support a growing list of platforms across the desktop, mobile, and VR/AR space.
 If there is a platform we don't support, please [make a request](https://github.com/MonoGame/MonoGame/issues) or [come help us](CONTRIBUTING.md) add it.

- * Windows 8.1 and up (OpenGL & DirectX)
+ * Windows 8.1 and up (OpenGL & DirectX11)
- * Windows Store Apps (UWP)
+ * Windows Store Apps (UAP)
- * Oculus VR (OvrPC/DirectX/meta link)
+ * Oculus VR (OvrPC/DirectX11/meta link)
  * Oculus VR/AR (native/OpenGL)
  * Linux (OpenGL)
  * macOS 10.15 and up (OpenGL)
  * Android 6.0 and up (OpenGL)
  * iPhone/iPad 10.0 and up (OpenGL)
- * Web Browsers (WebGL)
+ * Web Browsers & WebXR (WebGL)

 ## Support and Contributions